 Nonalcoholic fatty liver disease will often have no symptoms in its early stages, so it may remain undetected until it becomes much more difficult to treat or manage.
 But a compound released by our gut bacteria may aid early diagnosis, researchers say.

-In nonalcoholic fatty liver disease (NAFLD), excess fat builds up in the liver, thereby inhibiting its normal functioning.
+In nonalcoholic fatty liver disease (NAFLD),

 It is hard to diagnose NAFLD in its early stages, however, as it does not display many telling symptoms at first.